London, England’s capital, is the most populous and wealthiest city of Great Britain.

 Most majors - preference given to communication majors; junior standing; 2.5 GPA

 Courses are taught in English

-Students participating in this program are expected to make their own flight arrangements.
-You must wait until you have been officially accepted to City before purchasing airline tickets.
+Airfare from London to Barcelona is included in the cost of this program.
+However, students are responsible for purchaing their airfare from the U.S. to London.
+Students must wait until you have been officially accepted before purchasing airline tickets.
 Student Universe (www.studentuniverse.com) and STA Travel (www.statravel.com) are two travel agencies that can often help students find flexible, discounted tickets.

 *Other costs include estimated personal expenses.

 Billing: Program fee includes airfare from London-Barcelona, housing, a few meals, excursions and transportation in-country.
 Marquette scholarships and/or grants, federal financial aid, private loans and grants may apply.
 Please contact Financial Aid for more information.